 Planning Your Surgery

-Successful nose surgery initially depends on clear communication.
+Clear communication is key for a successful cosmetic rhinoplasty.
 Be prepared to express why you are interested in a rhinoplasty and what you would like surgery to achieve.
 Disclosure of your health history is important, especially a history of previous nose surgery, medications, medical issues, recreational drug use, and tobacco use.